-Biosis Pty Ltd was commissioned by Alliance Business Park Pty Ltd (ABP) to prepare an Offset Management Plan (OMP) for an offset site required for losses associated with the industrial and commercial development at 165 - 195 O'Herns Road, Epping, Victoria as outlined under referral 2017/7930 (Figure 1).
+Biosis Pty Ltd was commissioned by Alliance Business Park Pty Ltd (ABP) to prepare an Offset Management Plan (OMP) for an offset site required for losses associated with the industrial and commercial development at 165 - 195 O'Herns Road, Epping, Victoria (Alliance Business Park (East)) as outlined under referral 2017/7930.
+The location of the development site is shown in Figure 1.

 An ecological assessment of the O'Herns Road site, including a habitat hectare assessment, is documented by Biosis (2017a).
-That report identifies the condition and extent of native vegetation, including areas of Natural Temperate Grassland of the Victorian Volcanic Plain (NTGVVP) and Golden Sun Moth Synemon plana (GSM) habitat to be both impacted and protected in association with the proposed development (Figure 2).
-Biosis (2017a) was used, in conjunction with the Environment Protection and Biodiversity Conservation Act 1999 EPBC Act offsets policy, to identify the extent of NTGVVP and GSM habitat to be protected outside the project area.
+That report identifies the condition and extent of native vegetation, including areas of Natural Temperate Grassland of the Victorian Volcanic Plain (NTGVVP), Golden Sun Moth Synemon plana (GSM) habitat and habitat for Matted Flax-lily Dianella amoena (MFL) to be both impacted and protected in association with the proposed development (Figure 2).
+Biosis (2017a) was used, in conjunction with the Environment Protection and Biodiversity Conservation Act 1999 EPBC Act offsets policy, to identify the extent of NTGVVP, GSM and MFL habitat to be protected outside the project area.